 Why it works: Students practice reading words with word chunks they are learning.
 Matching words to pictures gives them support and builds their confidence.

-Why it works: Students have to really sound out the words and hear the vowel sound or sound chunk in order to be able to place the picture correctly.
+Why it works: Students have to really sound out the words and hear the vowel or chunk in order to be able to place the picture correctly.
 This helps strengthen their auditory discrimination.

 Why it works: Students practice visual discrimination– really checking all the way through the word to sort the cards correctly.